Williloo/sus1531/README.md

     <td>
       <b>Return object <code>{error: 'specific error message here'}</code></b> when any of:
       <ul>
-        <li>AuthUserId is not a valid user.</li>
+        <li>userId is not a valid user.</li>
     </td>
   </tr>
   <tr>
   <td>
     <code>adminUserDetailsUpdate</code>
     <br /><br />
-    Given an admin user's authUserId and a set of properties, update the properties of this logged in admin user.
+    Given an admin user's userId and a set of properties, update the properties of this logged in admin user.
   </td>
   <td>
     <b>Parameters:</b><br />
-    <code>( authUserId, email, nameFirst, nameLast )</code>
+    <code>( userId, email, nameFirst, nameLast )</code>
     <br /><br />
     <b>Return type if no error:</b><br />
     <code>{ }</code>